mroonga/mroonga/doc/source/tutorial/storage.rst

 `year` and `year_month`.
 You can use `tag`, `year` and `year_month` as faceted search keys.

 Groonga calls faceted search as drilldown.
-So parameter key in groonga is `--drilldown`.
+So parameter key in Groonga is `--drilldown`.
 Groonga returns search result as JSON.
 So `mroonga_command()` also returns search result as JSON.
 It is not SQL friendly.
 You need to parse search result JSON by yourself.